- 1 Top Upflush Toilets

 That’s primarily because a macerating toilet utilizes less water since it functions differently than standard toilets.
 This is due to the macerating step that aims at making the waste easier to flow through the pipes.
 This way, it eliminates the need for water pressure.

-At the same time, the fact that a macerating toilet is relatively easy to install comes as another advantage.
+At the same time, the fact that an upflush toilet is relatively easy to install comes as another advantage.

 Buying Guide: How to Choose the Best Upflush Toilet